farcaster-project/RFCs/10-public-offer.md

     * `0x02` for the range fee, followed by
         * one unsigned integer byte defining the number of bytes to parse per value
         * an array of bytes `[bytes]` representing the value of minimum fee interpreted for its respective blockchain; bytes are serialized with the native blockchain consensus rules.
+        * one unsigned integer byte defining the number of bytes to parse per value
         * an array of bytes `[bytes]` representing the value of maximum fee interpreted for its respective blockchain; bytes are serialized with the native blockchain consensus rules.
  * The future maker swap role as one byte: `0x01` for Alice and `0x02` for Bob